awsdocs/aws-go-developer-guide/doc_source/cloudtrail-example-lookup-events.rst

 .. meta::
     :description:
-        List the |CTlong| trails using this AWS SDK for Go code example.
+        List the |CTlong| trail events using this AWS SDK for Go code example.
     :keywords: AWS SDK for Go code examples, CloudTrail

 This example uses the